 Detox (detoxification) is the body’s way of getting rid of the toxins and other chemical substances associated with alcohol abuse.
 While the process is relatively short compared to other stages of substance abuse treatment, it can wreak havoc on an individual’s physical and mental state.
 For this reason, we strongly advise a medically supervised detox program.

 When someone is chemically dependent on alcohol, going without it can be both physically and mentally alarming.
 Roughly four to 24 hours after your last drink, you’ll most likely begin to experience a range of withdrawal symptoms.
+The average alcohol withdrawal symptoms timeline is seven to 10 days.
 Though it varies from person to person, some of the most common symptoms include anxiety, depression, irritability, mood swings, nausea, vomiting, excessive sweating, and extreme alcohol cravings.
 Other alcohol withdrawal symptoms are tremors, muscle pain, appetite loss, hallucinations, headaches, and insomnia.

 When these symptoms peak, detox can be excruciating, at which point many addicts are tempted to drink or use again to find relief.
 Not only does detoxing alone increase the risk of relapse, but it can also be dangerous.
 For instance, some alcoholics may become so uncomfortable that they forget to drink water.
 Coupled with vomiting or excessive sweating, this can lead to severe dehydration, a serious medical concern during detox.
 In other cases, mood swings and other withdrawal symptoms can result in physical altercations or other reckless behaviors.